jinboszu/jinboszu/README.md

 **Trivia:**

 - I used to compete in the 💭💡🎈 [International Collegiate Programming Contest (ICPC)](https://icpc.global/), formerly known as ACM-ICPC.
-In the [2009 ACM-ICPC Asia Harbin Regional Contest](https://icpc.global/regionals/finder/Harbin-2009/standings), I was awarded a 🏅 Gold Medal and placed third, which allowed me to advance to the 2010 ICPC World Finals.
+In the [2009 Asia Harbin Regional Contest](https://icpc.global/regionals/finder/Harbin-2009/standings), I was awarded a 🏅 Gold Medal and placed third, which allowed me to advance to the 2010 ICPC World Finals.

 **Links:**